zubyoha/fund-me-app/README.md

   <p align="center">

-This is a minimalistic Fund Me Application that allows users to interact and perform the following actions:
+This is a minimal Fund Me Application that allows users to interact and perform the following actions:

 - **Connect** their Metamask wallet to the application and select the network they want to use.
 - **Fund** with any amount of Ether (ETH).